aleshaleksey/fansys23/combat.md

 An attack of opportunity is when a combatant exploits an opening left by another, and carries out a "basic martial manoeuvre" against its target.

 Any square within the reach of a hostile entity's melee attacks is considered threatened (this usually includes squares that the hostile entity occupies).

+#### Provoking and Avoiding attacks of opportunity

 Targets moving out of a threatened square provoke an attack of opportunity.
 This may be a single attack or another basic combat manoeuvre.
 A target moving out of one threatened square into another threatened square may avoid AoOs by declaring "careful movement" and halving their movement speed for the rest of the turn.
+Likewise a combatant may use their action and roll ["acrobatic"](skills.md#acrobatics) to try and avoid attacks of opportunity when moving through (and out of) a contiguous set of threatened squares.

 ### Reactions and attacks of opportunity